spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 #### Commuter Benefits

 GitLab offers [commuter benefits](https://drive.google.com/file/d/0B4eFM43gu7VPek1Ia0ZqYjhuT25zYjdYTUpiS1NFSXFXc0Vn/view?usp=sharing) which are administered through WEX (Discovery Benefits).

-The contribution limits from the IRS for 2021 are $270/month for parking and $270/month for transit.
-Starting in 2022 the contribution limits will increase to $280/month for parking and $280 per month of transit.
+In 2022 the contribution limits are $280/month for parking and $280 per month of transit.
+In 2023 the contribution limits are $300/month for parking and $300 per month of transit.
 These contributions rollover month to month.

 ##### Commuter Benefits Period to Submit Claims

 For active employees: Up to 180 days after plan year has concluded (also known as the runout period).